dserrada/FlyOnTheWallCatcher/README.md

 * Is important to check if certificate chain is pinned or not?
 * Check obsolete protocols or algoritms.
 * Store certificate and connection properties to check in a secure way ¿how? ¿distributed?
+* Rest API
+  *  Simple Web App, using Spring Boot, that show cert info obtained from the server where the web app is deployed.
+  *  Simple consumer, in Java and Javascript clients, who compares the cert info get by the web server and the one's get by the program.
 * Test, tests, and more tests

 ### Build